Terraform ECS Fargate Example

 *

-# Un-ignore these specific file so that they are
+# Un-ignore only these specific file so that when COPY

 !index.js